SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-structural-parts/✔️-grammar/parts-of-speech::npdor.md

 ## basics

-A npdor is an abstract word class that can be realized as a morpheme, determiner or pronoun.
+»⟮A npdor⟯« is ⟮an abstract word class⟯ that can be realized as ⟮＿a morpheme＿⟯, ⟮c_;＿determiner＿⟯ or ⟮c_;＿pronoun＿⟯.
 ^noun-part-descriptor-or-realizer
 The npdor semantic information is the semantic information common within an npdor.

 ## grammar

-A determiner is an npdor which is attributive.
+»⟮A determiner⟯« is ⟮＿an npdor＿⟯ which is ⟮＿attributive＿⟯.
 »⟮The determiner agreement features⟯« (my term) are ⟮＿the phi-features＿⟯ for which ⟮＿determiners＿⟯ ⟮exhibit agreement⟯.
-A pronoun is an npdor which replaces a whole NP/DP.
+»⟮A pronoun⟯« is ⟮＿an npdor＿⟯ which ⟮replaces a whole NP/DP⟯.

 ## semantics